Thomas-Kr/music-mixer/README.md

 ## **Music Mixer**

 This Python project automates the process of downloading audio from YouTube, applying audio effects (sped-up, slowed, and muffled versions), rendering corresponding video files, and uploading the results to YouTube.
+Currently, the project is being used on this YouTube channel: https://www.youtube.com/@zwayz228.

 ## **Installation**